mdegans/drama_llama/README.md

 ## Roadmap

+- [x] Candidate iterator with fine-grained control over sampling
+- [ ] Examples for new Candidate API.
+- [ ] Support for chaining sampling methods using `SampleOptions`. `mode` will become `modes` and applied one after another until only a single Candidate token remains.
 - [ ] Common command line options for sampling.
 Currently this is not exposed.
 - [ ] API closer to Ollama.
 Potentially support for something like `Modelfile`.
 - [ ] Logging (non-blocking) and benchmark support.